-Environmental and public health informatics is an emerging field that focuses on standardized data collection, sharing, and use.
+Environmental and public health informatics focuses on standardized data collection, sharing, and use.
 Data is transformed into information that is then used to better inform and develop programs.
-By moving towards the wider adoption and use of informatics systems, we can expect data-informed decision making that will improve population health.
+Wider adoption and use of informatics systems can lead to data-informed decision making that will improve population health.

 Local, state, and federal agencies collect environmental health data that may not always be routinely analyzed or used to inform public health initiatives, especially at smaller local-level agencies.
 Environmental health professionals collect data through inspections, complaint investigations, and community interactions.
-The incorporation of this data with other public health data has the potential to inform programs in ways that have not yet existed.
-Imagine a physician taking a patient’s home environment into account when making a diagnosis.
-Or, imagine using an app to easily assess the safety of an aquatic facility, restaurant, or body art studio.
+The incorporation of this data with other public health data has the potential to inform programs in ways that have not yet existed, such as a physician taking a patient’s home environment into account when making a diagnosis or using an app to easily assess the safety of an aquatic facility, restaurant, or body art studio.

 - increased advocacy for resources